rabdallah-99/library-system/README.md

 User stories: This list contained the functionality that is required to be performed which helps in the coding stage. <br>
 To Do : This list contains all items that need to be done but didn't start yet. <br>
 Doing:  This list contains all the open items which are currently under development. <br>
-Testing: This list contains the items which completed its development and waiting for their unit testing.
+Testing: This list contains the items which completed its development and waiting for their unit testing.<br>
 Done: this list contains all the finished items. <br>
     3.2 <b id=B1> Use Cases </b> <br>
    The below use cases were used to create the first MVP for the project <br>